Hvc.exe is part of Dr.Web for Windows w and developed by ComponentOne LLC according to the Hvc.exe version information.

 To help other users, please let us know what you will do with Hvc.exe:

-The poll result listed below shows what other users chose to do with Hvc.exe:
+The poll result listed below shows what users chose to do with Hvc.exe.
+100% have voted for removal.
+Based on votes from 2 users.

 NOTE: Please do not use this poll as the only source of input to determine what you will do with Hvc.exe.
 Only 2 users has voted so far so it does not offer a high degree of confidence.